Is France Paralyzed after 2024 elections? - Learn French with News #16

 This means that, for example, in the first round, a far-right candidate could come out on top in his constituency.

-Normally, he should have won the second round, but thanks to the withdrawal of the other candidate and the transfer of votes, the Rassemblement National candidate was able to lose despite being the favorite.
+Normally, he should have won the second round, but thanks to the withdrawal and the transfer of votes to the other candidate, the Rassemblement National candidate was able to lose despite being the favorite.

 This instruction to give way to the candidate most likely to win against the far right was applied in virtually all constituencies, with a few exceptions.